Green Flag Parks and Open Spaces

 Opening times 10am to 5pm daily, except Christmas Day.

 For further information contact the visitor centre on 0151 648 4371/3884.

 The Arno, Oxton

 Laid out on the site of a former stone quarry, the site is one of quite distinct natures.
-From the Allotment Gardens and small (almost secret), walled garden (known locally as The Little Arno) to the playing fields and wide open spaces.
+From the allotment gardens and small (almost secret), walled garden which is known locally as the Little Arno to the playing fields and wide open spaces.

 At the bottom of Duck Pond Lane, there lies a children's play area with swings and slides.
 This area is very popular with local families with young children, especially during the summer months!